Distance to Nearest Road: 2.5 miles

 –The Remote Spotters

 Project Remote Fundraiser: After reading this website, you might be surprised at just how hard it is to get away from a road or a town nowadays–and instantly understand that we must now as a nation speak out to protect remaining public roadless areas from further roads development.
 Project Remote is now over half-way done!
-If you like what we do, please Click here to make a tax deductible donation to support Project Remote today.
+If you like what we do, please Click here to make a donation to support Project Remote today.
 Thank you so very much for helping us to document and preserve Remote America…